Samuel Wolcott

-Samuel Wolcott (1813–1886) was an American Congregationalist minister, missionary, and writer of hymns.
+Samuel Wolcott (July 2, 1813 – February 24, 1886) was an American Congregationalist minister, missionary, and writer of hymns.
 During the American Civil War, he regularly gave public speeches about the war.

 Early life and education

 Wolcott was born in South Windsor, Connecticut on July 2, 1813.
 He was a descendant of Oliver Wolcott, signer of the United States Declaration of Independence.
 He graduated from Yale College in 1833 and Andover Theological Seminary in 1837.

 Career

-Wolcot was with the American Board of Commissioners for Foreign Missions at Boston for two years.
+Wolcott was with the American Board of Commissioners for Foreign Missions at Boston for two years.
 He was ordained in November 1839.
 The following April he went to Beirut, which was then in the Ottoman Empire, where he was a missionary.
 During that time, he saw the bombardment of Beirut by English and allied forces and Syria retaken from Mehemet Ali of Egypt.
 Wolcott's experiences in the Middle East–including his work at Jerusalem, Damascus, and other areas in the Palestine–were published in several theological books.